 The NordVPN speed test resulted in an average speed of 92 Mbps, which is blazing fast.
 We were able to watch TV shows and movies on popular platforms like Netflix, BBC iPlayer, HBO Max, Disney+, and Hulu in 4K quality without witnessing a buffering screen the entire time.

 Other than Linux, NordVPN has support for all widely-used operating systems including Windows, Mac, Android, iOS, and some routers.
-You can have 6 simultaneous connections to cover your devices with a single plan.
+You can have 6 simultaneous connections to cover your devices with a single plan in Australia.

 Features of NordVPN include a VPN Kill Switch, Smart DNS, Onion over VPN, Double VPN, Split Tunneling, CyberSec, P2P Support, and DNS/IP/WebRTC Leak Protection.

 NordVPN offers 3 plans.
 A monthly plan that costs AU$17.34 (US$11.99), a 1-year plan that costs AU$7.21/mo (US$4.99/mo), and a 2-year plan that costs AU$5.77/mo ($3.99/mo).
 All the plans require upfront payment and there covered with the 30-day money-back guarantee.
 The service also offers a 7-day free trial on Android and iOS.

 If you want to talk to a NordVPN representative then it’s easy.
 Just visit the official website and start a chat using the live chat option.
 They offer this service 24/7 to make sure every user’s query is dealt with in time.